 6. Rammed Earth

-Humans have used rammed earth for centuries.
+Humans have used rammed earth for centuries which is considered one of the oldest sustainable architecture materials especially when talking about vernacular architecture.
 Now with better technology complementing it, rammed earth can be more durable, aesthetically pleasing and insulating.
 Rammed earth walls are dense and thick, making the thermal mass higher.
 The building will be cooler in summer and warmer during winter – perfect to reduce energy consumption.
 Likewise, it also reduces noise transmission through its walls, providing high acoustic insulation.

 7. Terrazzo

-Why is terrazzo considered a sustainable building material?
+Why is terrazzo considered green building materials?
 The components used in terrazzo can be recycled materials, such as marble scraps or glass bottles.
 This reduces the need for virgin materials and minimizes the environmental impact of the material’s production.
 It is usually poured and cured in place, which minimizes transportation emissions.
 This means that the material does not need to be transported from a factory, which can be a significant source of emissions.

 As a durable material that can last for many years, it is also easy to maintain, which means that it requires less frequent replacement than other materials.
 This reduces the environmental impact of the material’s life cycle.